cloud-shuttle/text2sql-blog/README.md

 ```

 Awesome so it works for this one use case and obviously productionising this and going through the edge case would be some work but I thought, it's Sunday, let's have some fun.

-Thanks - please reach out to me on [LinkedIn](https://www.linkedin.com/in/peterhanssens/) if you have any questions!